 Camillo Golgi discovered certain peculiar ultramicroscopic membranous structures in animal cells which showed complex organization.
 And there were named after him as Golgi complex or Golgi bodies or Golgi membranes.
 But biologists call such structures found in plant cells as dictyosomes.

 Golgi bodies look like a stack of flat membranous sacs of various sizes and dimensions and form a complex.
-The organelles measure 2 mm to 5 mm in size and consists of 6-20 double membranes.
+The organelles measure 2 mm to 5 mm in size and consists of 6-20 double membranes stacked one above the other or side by side.
 They are found in large numbers particularly in secretory tissues like salivary glands, stigmatic surface cells, tapetal cells and glandular tissues of Drosera and other insectivorous plants.
 But other cells contain 2 -5 Golgi bodies.

-Golgi bodies are specialized membranes designed to perform some specific functions.
-They are made up of a stack of flat circular or perforated membranous sacs containing lumen of 100 to 200 Å thickness.
+Golgi bodies rather call it as Golgi complex is a specialized membranes designed to perform some specific functions.
+They are made up of a stack of flat circular or perforated membranous sacs containing lumen of 100 to 200 Å thicknesses.
 The number of membranous sacs vary from 10 to 20 with an inter spaces of 200 to 300 Å.

 Such membrane complexes are associated with SER membranes at the formation face which is slightly convex in its topology called cis Golgi face.
-The other face is called maturation face Tran Golgi face.
-At the formation face smaller membranous sacs are is association with numerous vesicles derived from SER from various directions.
+The other face is called maturation face called Tran Golgi face.
+At the formation face smaller membranous sacs are is association with numerous vesicles derived from SER.
 In fact one can observe a transition from RER to SER and from SER to Golgi vesicles at the formation face.
 The vesicles thus derived from various SER membranes fuse with one another.
 So one finds the proteins that are synthesized on RER ultimately find their way into Golgi membranes at the proximal face.
 Even the lipids that are synthesized in SER and mono or disaccharides accumulated in SER find their way into Golgi membranes.
+Whole lot proteins and enzymes are loaded in ER lumen.
 Formation of vesicles from SER and fusion of them into a flat sac is a continuous process, thus many such sacs are stacked one above the other.
 However, various components like proteins, lipids and carbohydrates are further processed and packed at the peripheral region of membranous sacs which develop into enlarged bulbous structures.
 Once such packaging process is completed, the membranes pinch off vesicles and the membranes disappear at the maturation face.
-Thus one each observes various stages of processing and packaging of different components loaded into vesicles in the complex.
-The membrane flow from SER to Golgi, Golgi to SER and among the golgi membranes and from trans Golgi to other region is performed by a variety of transport proteins such as COPs , Clathrins and Adaptor and adaptin proteins.
+Thus one can observe various stages of processing and packaging of different components loaded into vesicles in the complex.
+The membrane flow from SER to Golgi, Golgi to SER retrograde movement and the forward movement is called anterograde movement.
+Movement from trans Golgi to other region is performed by a variety of transport proteins such as COPs Coat Proteins, Clathrins and Adaptor and adaptin proteins.

 Techniques like equilibrium density gradient centrifugation have come handy in isolating fairly pure Golgi membranes.
 The chemical analysis of such membrane components reveal that the Golgi membranes are made up of 60 per cent proteins and 40 per cent lipids.
 Some of the proteins found in Golgi bodies are same as that of endoplasmic reticulum.
 Nonetheless they differ from ER in other protein components, because the processed and packed proteins vary.
 But with respect to lipid components, particularly in plant Golgi membranes they have more of phosphotidic acids and phosphotidyl glycerol.
 Such Golgi membranes are specifically lacking in sialic acids which are predominant components in animal liver Golgi membranes.
 Plant Golgi membranes also contain carbohydrates like glucosamines, galactose, glucose, mannose, fucose, xylose, arabinose and other sugars.
 Furthermore NAD dependent enzymes, such as Cyt.C oxidase and Cyt B reductases are found in the membranes.
 C oxidase, NAD dependent enzymes and Cyt.B are found in Golgi membranes.
 The most characteristic rather marked enzymatic components are glycosyl transferase and thiamine pyrophosphotase.
 Acid phosphotase enzymes are also found because primary lysosomal structures are still in the process of formation and release.